 30 Vine St, Hamilton

 Nique is now open for brunch on Sundays!
 This popular and colourful downtown eatery is the place for Tator Tot lovers – they come smashed on top of Breakfast Sandwiches or on the side of your Steak & Eggs.
 A crowd favorite is their Chicken and Waffles but check out their Squaffle (squash waffle) or new items like their middle-eastern inspired Shakshuka dish (eggs poached in tomato sauce).
 If you can’t choose, my personal go-to is the “Hungry Human Hangover”.
-Built for sharing, this brunch dish for has it all: – fried chicken, hanger steak, sausage, bacon and more!
+Built for sharing, this brunch dish for has it all: – fried chicken, hanger steak, sausage and bacon.

 179 Ottawa St N, Hamilton